colinaut/action-table/README.md

 Just add a `<button type="reset">Reset</button>` and action-table-filters will trigger a reset for all filters on button press.

+### Regex Filtering

+Filtering is handled using includes by default.
+You can have it use with regex where regex is based on RegExp(value, "i") which allows you to get fancy with your filtering.
+This is useful for say filtering [number ranges with regex](https://www.regex-range.com/).

 ### Manually making your own filters

 Any select menu, checkbox group, or radio button group can be created and the `<action-table-filters>` will make it active.